mauricio-sky/gradle-issue-21030-reproducer/README.md

 # Gradle issue reproducer

+This repository reproduces the issue on gradle reported on https://github.com/gradle/gradle/issues/22235

+---
 This is a template repository to create reproducer projects for Gradle issues.
 The template contains a GitHub Action definition that runs a Gradle build upon each code change.
 To quickly learn how it works check the following screencast: